banisterious/obsidian-oneirometrics/docs/USAGE.md

 ### Project Note Path
 - Set the path where your metrics table will be stored
-- Use the autocomplete field to easily select an existing file
+- Use the smart file suggestion system to easily select an existing file
+- Supports paths with spaces and special characters
+- Year-based paths are suggested automatically (e.g., typing "2024" suggests "Journals/2024/2024.md")
 - The file will be created if it doesn't exist
 - **Note**: The plugin will create backups before making changes

 ### Metric Editor
 - Click the "Edit Metrics" button to open the metric editor
-- Add, edit, or remove metrics
+- Add, edit, or remove metrics with real-time validation
 - Configure validation rules for each metric
 - Preview how metrics will appear in your notes
+- Use keyboard shortcuts for efficient editing:
+  - Enter: Save changes
+  - Esc: Cancel
+  - Tab: Next field
+  - Shift+Tab: Previous field

 ### Managing Metrics
 - Drag and drop to reorder metrics
 - Use the edit button to modify existing metrics
 - Use the delete button to remove metrics
 - Changes are saved automatically
+- Reset to defaults while preserving custom metrics

 ## Adding Dream Metrics